gshipley/enterprise_training/AdminTraining.md

 ##**Add entries using nsupdate**

 Now that our BIND server is configured and started, we need to add a record for our broker node to BIND’s database.
-To accomplish this task, we will use the nsupdate command, which opens an interactive shell where we can perform commands:
+To accomplish this task, we will use the nsupdate command, which opens an interactive shell where we can perform commands, **using the 10.x.x.x address provided to you**:

 	# nsupdate -k ${keyfile}
 	> server 127.0.0.1